-In Louisiana, this mostly means Formosan Termites.
-They do hundreds of millions of dollars worth of damage each year in the Baton Rouge area.
+In Louisiana, this means Native subterranean termites and Formosan Termites.
+They do hundreds of millions of dollars worth of damage each year in the Louisiana, according to the LSU Ag Center.
 If we spot termites, you should absolutely move quickly to protect yourself and your home.

 WDIR: What It Isn’t

 A Wood Destroying Insect Report is not a guarantee that you do not have termites or that you cannot get them.
-It’s a certification that there is no visible sign of any of these insects.
+It’s a report that there are no visible signs of any of these insects or their damage.
 It is important to realize that a WDIR will not protect you, insure you, or prevent insects from taking root in your home.
-What it will do is certify that there’s no visible sign of wood destroying insects in your home.
+What it will do is let you know that there are no visible signs of wood destroying insects or their damage in your home at the time of the inspection.
 If you’re interested, we’d love to help you.